Arifa99/AR-TOY/README.md

 # AR-TOY
  A Hybrid toy for kids that help them to lean about INDIA and it's culture in an easy & fun way.
-We uses Augmented Relity Technology for making there learning and remembering process easy by providing 3D visualization of Images.
+We uses Augmented Reality Technology for making there learning and remembering process easy by providing 3D visualization of Images.
 # Our toy has three phases:

 # 1. Problem Solving Phase: